Innovation through Engineering and Computer Science (iTEC)

 Prospective Engineers and Computer Science majors, find out how this free program helps you become successful!

 Studying engineering and computer science is demanding!
-Foundations for Stem Success is a program designed to help you to make it through your major and be successful in your career and life goals.
+Innovation through Engineering and Computer Science (iTEC) is a program designed to help you to make it through your major and be successful in your career and life goals.
 It promotes your success as a young engineer or computer scientist.

 What? - Our Program has the following proven effective initiatives :

-1. Optional Living & Learning Community - Choose to live in a community where:
+1. Living & Learning Community - You will live in a community where:

 - you will be part our supportive environment living among other engineers and computer scientists;

 - you will attend workshops and seminars, tutoring sessions specifically for you

 - you will participate in professional skill building sessions and social activities.